openstack/keystoneauth/doc/source/authentication-plugins.rst

     >>> auth.add_method(totp)

-Or use the :py:class:`~keystoneauth1.identity.v3.MultiFactor` helper plugin to do it all simply in one go, an example of whichs exists in the section below.
+Or use the :py:class:`~keystoneauth1.identity.v3.MultiFactor` helper plugin to do it all simply in one go, an example of which exists in the section below.

 For the common cases where you will only want to use one